jonassteinberg1/dsa/lc.md

 * **Time-box each attempt:** Work 20–30 minutes; if there’s no new progress after ~10 minutes, take one tiny hint; if still stuck by ~30, read the solution, close it, and immediately re-implement from scratch.
+When studying the solution it is critical to understand why the solution works, as well as the code.
 * **Retrieval over review:** Always solve from a blank start without looking; name the pattern before you begin and state the invariant you’ll rely on.
 * **One-line note per problem:** Record just (a) the pattern, (b) the key invariant/idea, (c) edge cases, and (d) one sentence on what you missed.
 * **Spaced re-dos:** Re-implement from scratch the next day (D+1) and again a week later (D+7); if you can do it cleanly, retire it.